Boris Aronson: Biography

 From 1934 to 1952, Aronson designed scenes, costumes, and lighting for thirty-four plays and three musicals on Broadway (including his design for what is considered to be the first "concept musical", Kurt Weill and Alan Jay Lerner's Love Life), but those successes were overshadowed by his work for the original 1953 production of The Crucible and the 1955 The Diary of Anne Frank (a play by Frances Goodrich and Albert Hackett based on Anne Frank: The Diary of a Young Girl).
 He continued work on Broadway into the 1960s and 1970s with musicals including Do Re Mi, Fiddler on the Roof (for which Aronson returned to his earlier experience with Jewish theatre), Cabaret, Zorba, Company, Follies, A Little Night Music, and Pacific Overtures.
 He won the Drama Desk Award for Outstanding Set Design three times.

-In 1945, he married designer Lisa Jalowetz Aronson (1920–2013), the daughter of music conductor Heinrich Jalowetz.
-She helped Boris with the design of many of his productions.

 Aronson designed sets for the Metropolitan Opera and ballet companies, including the production of The Nutcracker choreographed by Mikhail Baryshnikov.
 He was also a non-theatrical artist, working as a painter and sculptor.
 At the time of his death in 1980, he was a member of New York's theatre and art community and one of its designers.
 Aronson's wife was Lisa Jalowetz, who worked on many of Aronson's shows as his assistant.

 In 1979, a year before his death, Aronson was inducted into the American Theater Hall of Fame.